GeoLarryLai/pyTopoComplexity/JOSS/paper.md

 planar area of the moving window, as described in @Jenness2004.
 Another approach considers slope correction where to the planimetric area is projected onto a plane of the local gradient [@DuPreez2015].

-By definition, the Rugosity Index is as a minimum value of one (completely flat surface).
+By definition, the Rugosity Index has a minimum value of one (completely flat surface).
 Typical values of the conventional rugosity index (without slope correction) range from one to three although larger values are possible in very steep terrains.
 The slope-corrected rugosity index, also called arc-chord ratio (ACR) Rugosity Index, could provide a better representation of local surface complexity because it is not biased by slope (Figure 3)\autoref{fig:3}.